 7. Some industry participants have said that efforts to make check payments easier to use, such as by enabling fully electronic payment orders and/or by speeding up electronic check return information, will incrementally benefit the payment system.
-Others argue the resources needed to implement these efforts will delay a shift to nearreal-time payments, which will ultimately be more beneficial to the payment system.
+Others argue the resources needed to implement these efforts will delay a shift to near-real-time payments, which will ultimately be more beneficial to the payment system.
 Which of these perspectives do you agree with, and why?

+You should not FORCE consumers or SMEs to stop using reliable, familiar tools.
+Rather, you should FOCUS on issuing regulations/services/etc. that incent providers to adopt best practice - especially relative to SEURITY/Breech resolution.
 8. How will near-real-time payments affect fraud issues that exist with today's payment systems, if at all?
-They will exacerbate the potential for fraud.
-8i.
+IF JUSTICE (prosecution, fines and incarceration) agressive and REAL TIME - crime will seek alternative targets 8i.
 Will near-real-time payments create new fraud risks?
 If yes, please elaborate on those risks.
 Yes.
+EACH new 'leap' in technology must be anticipated/studied/etc. BEFORE it is deployed.
+Providers must be required to UNDERWRITE all such new risks before deloying new services - including having sufficient balance sheets/bonding capacity to pay claims.
 9. To what extent would a ubiquitous near-real-time system bring about pivotal change to mobile payments?
-10. What would be the implication if the industry and/or the Federal Reserve Banks do not take any action to implement faster payments?
-10i.
+It would initiaklly lead to MORE fruad atacks - UNLESS the monitoring/prosecution capabilities are equally fast 10.
+What would be the implication if the industry and/or the Federal Reserve Banks do not take any action to implement faster payments? fewer/slower economic productivity gains 10i.
 What is the cost, including the opportunity cost, of not implementing faster payments in the United States?

-11. To what extent will the industry need to modernize core processing and other backend systems to support near-real-time payments?
-11i.
-What is the likely timeframe for any such modernization?
-12. Some industry participants suggest that a new, centralized directory containing account numbers and routing information for businesses and/or consumers, to which every bank and other service providers are linked, will enable more electronic payments.
+potentially watching more innovations be perfected off shore 11.
+To what extent will the industry need to modernize core processing and other backend systems to support near-real-time payments?
+IF the have a cklear timeline for WHAT will be available, the majority will upgrade.
+Shared services for SMS's will need to be incented to assure timely participation.
+BUT, banks should bre REQUIREDE to SHARE the risk - versus today when they, by contract, dump all communication risk on the merchants 11i.
+What is the likely timeframe for any such modernization? it will continue to EVOLVE as technol;ogy continuies to involve - best to antipate and lead rathjer than folow and have more breeches 12.
+Some industry participants suggest that a new, centralized directory containing account numbers and routing information for businesses and/or consumers, to which every bank and other service providers are linked, will enable more electronic payments.
 A sender using this directory would not need to know the account or routing information of the receiver.
 12i.
 What are the merits and drawbacks of this suggestion?
-If this directory exists some tech-savvy punk will figure out how to breach it.
-12ii.
+I think there IS value/protection in KNOWING your counterparty.
+Each counerter party should provide avccess to it's info only when it is convinced it won't be compromised 12ii.
 What is the feasibility of this suggestion?
-Electronification 13.
+TOO RISKY!!
+Any rrials shoyuld be LIMITED to major MNCs Electronification 13.
 Some industry participants say that check use is an enduring part of the U.S. payment system and that moving away from checks more aggressively would be too disruptive for certain end users.